cdklabs/cdk-nag/RULES.md

 ## Footnotes

 <a id="dynamodb-table-encrypted-kms">1</a>: This rule is intentionally unimplemented.
 Server-side encryption at rest is enabled on all DynamoDB table data and [cannot be disabled](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.usagenotes.html#encryption.usagenotes.tabledata).

 <a id="vpc-sg-open-only-to-authorized-ports">2</a>: This rule is intentionally unimplemented.
 The implementation of this rule is highly dependent upon organizational requirements.
+Added to `NIST 800-53` 'Excluded Rules' in the RULES file